durinfab/WebApps-Assignment7/README.md

 To underline the social aspect, even in times where social distancing is important, there should be a feature where everyones order should be listed.
 That list should offer an option to rate the order of others and sort the orders by rating.

-As we started to open several bubble tea stores per city and are working together with other companies, the app should also

 ## Title
 BubbleBoba